CARTILAGE

 a piece of healty cartilage with bone is harvested from the groove where the kneecap articulates with the rest of the joint.
 On its medial facet, there is practically no loading of the kneecap during knee motion.
 This harvest site is filled with bone from the first drilling, and fibrin cement, which will soon transform into collagen fibers, and provide a smooth, if not totally adequate layer.

-A "kinetec" splint can also be used to passively train knee motion.
+A "kinetec" splint may also be used to passively train knee motion.

 Autologous Matrix-Induced Cartilage (AMIC) repair